What to Expect from a Master of Healthcare Administration Program

 If you’re curious to learn more about the diverse, practitioner-based learning experiences, cutting-edge competency-based curriculum and specialized healthcare focus areas offered within this innovative program, head over to the Rasmussen College Master of Healthcare Administration page.

 *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed November 16, 2018] www.bls.gov/ooh/.
-BLS salary data represents national, average earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries.
 Employment conditions in your area may vary.